Surgical Forceps

 Towel Clamp Forceps

-One well-established example of a perforating clamp is the towel clamp forceps, used for tissue grasp, towel grasp, and to hold or minimize small bone fractures.
+A well-recognized example of a perforating clamp is the towel clamp forceps, commonly used in surgical settings for securely grasping tissue, holding surgical towels in place, and stabilizing or reducing small bone fractures with precision.

 Fine Artery Forceps